aragocz/progress-knight-desktop/README.md

 # Progress Knight

 ### Introduction
 Progress Knight is a text-based incremental game, developed by Ihtasham42, which can be played on your browser.
+But desktop apps are cool, so I made one.

+### Important Disclaimer
+I'm not in any way associated with Ihtasham42 and have not contributed to the original code in any way, nor have I altered the original code in this fork, except for changing some backend functions to make the app work right.
+The gameplay stays unchanged.

 ### What is Progress Knight about?
 Progress Knight is a life-sim incremental based in a fantasy/medieval setting, where you must progress through the career ladder and acquire new skills to become the ultimate being.